 Nonetheless, if going to the board proves futile, you could still take the matter to the HOA (homeowners association), which, in addition to maintaining regulations and rules related to restriction and control of noise pollution, managing the appearance of homes, and upkeep of amenities, the organization is also charged with the duty of overseeing how certain residential communities are managed.
-You may have to cause a ruckus with your neighbor that their noise pollution has become a nuisance and, so, they should stop.
-If it does not stop, you could also take the matter to a civil court and get an injunction from the judge requiring and forcing the neighbor to stop whatever they are doing that causes the noise pollution.
+You may have to cause a ruckus with your neighbour that their noise pollution has become a nuisance and, so, they should stop.
+If it does not stop, you could also take the matter to a civil court and get an injunction from the judge requiring and forcing the neighbour to stop whatever they are doing that causes the noise pollution.

 Always rising above the bar,